pablogila/TileMapDual_godot_node/README.md

 This release also implements modern TileMapLayers instead of the deprecated TileMap node.

-Finally, and most importantly, this release simplifies the process by introducing the dual-grid system as a simple custom node that runs within the editor, making it easy to integrate into your own projects.
+Most importantly, this release simplifies the process by introducing the dual grid system as a simple custom node that runs automatically within the editor, making it easy to integrate into your own projects.

+Oh, and also...
+You can use isometric tilesets!

 ## To-do

-- Implement isometric support (ongoing)
+- Animations I guess

 ## References